machanism-org/machai/machai-mcp-server/src/site/markdown/index.md

 ## Introduction

-Machai MCP Server is a Java implementation of the Model Context Protocol that exposes Machai-powered functional tools to MCP-compatible clients.
-It is designed to let teams publish AI-enabled tools through a single server process while keeping the core runtime small, extensible, and easy to integrate.
+Machai MCP Server is a Java 17 server implementation for the Model Context Protocol (MCP) built on the Machai AI framework.
+It provides a bridge between MCP-compatible clients and Machai functional tools, allowing AI assistants and automation clients to discover, describe, and execute tool capabilities through a standard protocol interface.

-The project combines dynamic tool discovery, MCP transport implementations, and runtime configuration in one package.
-It supports both local STDIO-based integrations and network-accessible HTTP deployments, making it suitable for desktop assistants, local automation, remote tool gateways, and internal AI platforms.

-Key benefits include:

-- pluggable tool loading through Java SPI, so custom tool jars can be added without recompiling the server
-- support for both STDIO and HTTP MCP transports from the same application entry point
-- prompt and tool exposure for MCP clients, including streamable HTTP sessions when needed
-- straightforward Java packaging and deployment using Maven

-## Overview

-Machai MCP Server starts from a single command-line entry point that decides whether the application should run as a STDIO server or as an HTTP server.
-In both modes, it builds MCP server capabilities, discovers functional tools from the classpath, adapts them into MCP tool definitions, and exposes them to connected clients.

-The runtime centers on a generic adapter that translates Machai function tools into MCP-compatible schemas, call handlers, and prompt definitions.
-HTTP deployments additionally wrap the MCP server in a Jetty-based servlet container, while STDIO deployments use standard input and output for local process integration.
+The server is intentionally focused on orchestration rather than bundling built-in tools.
+It publishes tools and prompts supplied by additional libraries on the runtime classpath, which makes it suitable for teams that need a reusable MCP gateway for custom automation, coding, data, or internal platform tools.
+The same application can be used for local desktop integration over standard input/output or for remote access over HTTP.

+The core value of the project is that it turns Machai functional tool implementations into MCP-accessible capabilities with minimal runtime setup.
+It handles server bootstrap, transport selection, tool discovery, MCP schema adaptation, prompt exposure, and request routing while leaving domain-specific tool behavior in independently packaged extensions.

 The following diagram shows the high-level component structure and relationships within the project:

 ![Project structure overview](images/c4-diagram.png)

-At a high level, the project consists of:
+At a high level, the project contains:

-- a bootstrap layer that parses command-line options and selects the transport mode
+- a bootstrap layer that parses command-line arguments, configures server metadata, and selects the runtime transport
-- transport-specific server implementations for STDIO, stateless HTTP, and streamable HTTP
-- a shared server abstraction that carries common metadata and project-directory handling
+- a shared MCP server abstraction that manages common server setup, project-directory context, tool registration, and startup behavior
+- STDIO transport support for local client integrations that communicate through process input and output
+- HTTP transport support for remote MCP access, including stateless and streamable session-oriented modes
-- an adapter layer that converts discovered functional tools into MCP tools and prompts
+- an adapter layer that converts discovered Machai functional tools and prompts into MCP-compatible definitions and handlers
-- Jetty-based HTTP hosting for remote access when running in web mode
+- embedded web hosting that exposes the MCP endpoint when the server is launched in HTTP mode

 ## Key Features

-- Runs as either a STDIO MCP server or an HTTP MCP server from the same executable
+- Starts as either a STDIO MCP server or an HTTP MCP server from the same Java entry point
-- Supports stateless HTTP mode and streamable HTTP mode for session-aware clients
+- Supports stateless HTTP mode and streamable HTTP mode for clients that require session-aware communication
-- Loads custom functional tools from user-provided jars through Java SPI discovery
+- Discovers custom Machai functional tools and prompts from libraries available on the runtime classpath
-- Converts Machai tool metadata and parameter definitions into MCP tool schemas automatically
+- Converts tool metadata and parameter definitions into MCP-compatible schemas automatically
-- Exposes both tools and prompts to compatible MCP clients
+- Allows the server name and version reported to clients to be configured at launch time
-- Allows optional project directory injection for tool execution context
+- Supports an optional project directory that tools can use as execution context
-- Provides Maven-based packaging, including an assembly profile for a runnable jar with dependencies
+- Uses Maven-based packaging, including an assembly profile for a runnable jar with dependencies
+- Keeps domain-specific tools decoupled from the server so deployments can add or replace capabilities without changing server code

 ## Getting Started